John Gardner (American writer): Teaching

-He is associated with a truism that holds that, in literature, only two plots exist: someone taking a journey, or a stranger arriving in town.
-However, Gardner's documented words on the subject, from The Art of Fiction, were simply exercise instructions to "use either a trip or the arrival of a stranger (some disruption of order—the usual novel beginning)."

 Family life

 Gardner married Joan Louise Patterson on June 6, 1953; the marriage, which produced children, ended in divorce in 1980.
 Gardner married poet and novelist Liz Rosenberg in 1980; this marriage ended in divorce in 1982.

 Death

-Gardner was killed in a motorcycle accident about two miles from his home in Susquehanna County, Pennsylvania on September 14, 1982.
+Gardner died in a motorcycle accident about two miles from his home in Susquehanna County, Pennsylvania, on September 14, 1982.
 He was pronounced dead at Barnes-Kasson Hospital in Susquehanna.
 The crash was four days before his planned marriage to Susan Thornton He was buried next to his brother Gilbert in Batavia's Grandview Cemetery.